Michael J. Lansing

 Curriculum Vitae

 Michael J. Lansing was born and raised in the Twin Cities.
 A historian of the modern United States, his research focuses on the North American West and Midwest.
-He has received fellowships from the Newberry Library, Science History Institute, and Minnesota Historical Society, as well as awards from the Western History Association, the Midwestern History Association, the Montana Historical Society, and the Utah State Historical Society.
+He has received fellowships from the Newberry Library, Science History Institute, and Minnesota Historical Society, as well as awards from the Western History Association, the Midwestern History Association, the Montana Historical Society, the Minnesota Historical Society, and the Utah State Historical Society.

-At Augsburg, he teaches introductory courses in U.S. and Latin American history, as well as classes on the North American West, U.S. environmental history, history of capitalism, and public history.
+At Augsburg, he teaches introductory courses in U.S. history, as well as classes on the North American West, U.S. environmental history, history of capitalism, and public history.
 He is also a participating faculty member in the Environmental Studies program.
 Before arriving at Augsburg in 2005, he taught at Utah State University and the State University of New York at Buffalo and served as visiting assistant editor at the Western Historical Quarterly.

 The son of a public school teacher, Michael is committed to improving history pedagogies.
 He spent two years on the staff of the National History Day in Minnesota program (1999-2001) and served as the academic lead on a Teaching American History grant that served teachers in northern Minnesota (2008-2011).
 He collaborated with K-5 educators in the Anoka-Hennepin (MN) School District to expand the use of inquiry-based approaches in social studies classrooms (2010-2013).
 In a similar vein, he participated in the American Historical Association’s Tuning Project—a national effort to identify and frame common goals for post-secondary history education (2012-2014).
-He continues to serve as Augsburg’s social studies content advisor for secondary education majors (2012-).
+He serves as Augsburg’s social studies content advisor for secondary education majors (2012-).

 Michael is a member of the American Historical Association, the Organization of American Historians, the Western History Association, the American Society for Environmental History, the National Council on Public History, the Coalition for Western Women’s History, the Minnesota Historical Society, and the American Association of University Professors.